benchan911/tp/docs/UserGuide.md

       | 3         |  Sam Roe                                           |  Absent                      |
       |___________|____________________________________________________|______________________________|

-The following occurs if there is no existing attendance list.
+The following occurs if there is no existing attendance list found under event `CS1010 Tutorial`.

         >>> attendance sort
         Please key in the name of event.